apacpe/nano-stack-training-3/readme.md

 CLIENT_SECRET='yyyyyyyy-yyyy-yyyy-yyyy-yyyyyyyyyyyy'
 SCOPE='crm.objects.contacts.read,crm.objects.contacts.write'
 ```
-Note: The scopes you add here **must match the scopes you have configured in your developer app**.
+Note: The scopes you add here **must match the scopes you have configured in your developer app exactly**.
 If the scopes do not match exactly, the install url will throw an error when you try to install your app.

 ### Set up required node modules and variables
 Add the following codes to the top of your app.js file: